IanRestrepo/IanRestrepo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on MiKasa/CleoCode
-- 🌱 I’m currently learning Professional
+- 🌱 I’m currently learning Professional React
 - 👯 I’m looking to collaborate on CleoCode
 - 🤔 I’m looking for help with Code
 - 💬 Ask me about Software Enginnering